var http = require('http');

 update_iplist();

 Again, it's amazing how fast you can write server software in node.js and JavaScript.
-It would have probably taken me a day to write the same in C. I love how fast you can prototype the software nowadays.
+It would probably have taken me a day to write the same in C. I love how fast you can prototype the software nowadays.

 Download proxy.js